-The National Lesbian & Gay Journalists Association (NLGJA) is made up of working journalists and media professionals.
+NLGJA – The Association of LGBTQ Journalists is made up of working journalists and media professionals.
 We are not an advocacy group.
-Our mission is to ensure fair and accurate coverage of issues that affect the lesbian, gay, bisexual and transgender (LGBT) communities.
+Our mission is to ensure fair and accurate coverage of issues that affect the LGBTQ community.

 Today, the person we have previously known as Bruce Jenner revealed preferred pronouns, and her new name, Caitlyn.
 Many newsrooms have questions about how to cover people who are or may be transgender.
 NLGJA is here to help you ensure your coverage is not only fair, but accurate.

 Here are a few tips, as well as some information from our stylebook on how to handle things such as pronouns and terminology.
 There’s even more on our website, NLGJA.org.